-- Yearly base-load product (delivery of constant electric power for the entire year). - Starting 3 years ahead of the delivery year. - Ending a few days before the first day of the delivery year.
+- Yearly base-load product (delivery of constant electric power for the entire year).
+(Same volume for every market period of the year). - Starting 3 years ahead of the delivery year. - Ending a few days before the first day of the delivery year.